As more are buried, emotional prayer service planned in NZ

 Fouda said his sermon had been about cooperating with each other, doing good and stopping evil.

-Two funerals on Thursday were for 14-year-old Sayyad Ahmad Milne, a Cashmere High School student known as an outgoing boy and the school’s futsal goalkeeper; and Tariq Rashid Omar, 24, a recent graduate of the school and beloved soccer coach of several youth teams.
+Six funerals took place Thursday.
+Among those buried were 14-year-old Sayyad Ahmad Milne, a Cashmere High School student known as an outgoing boy and the school’s futsal goalkeeper; and Tariq Rashid Omar, 24, a recent graduate of the school and beloved soccer coach of several youth teams.
 He also played during the summer.

 In a post on Facebook, Christchurch United Football Club Academy Director Colin Williamson described Omar as “a beautiful human being with a tremendous heart and love for coaching.”